oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 Edm.Boolean startswith(Collection,Collection)
 ```

-The `startswith` function with string parameter values returns true if
+The `startswith` function with string parameter values returns `true` if
 the first string starts with the second string, otherwise it returns
-false.
+`false`.
 String comparison is case-sensitive, case-insensitive comparison
 can be achieved in combination with [`tolower`](#tolower) or
 [`toupper`](#toupper).

 The `startswith` function with ordered collection parameter values
-returns true if the first collection can be transformed into the second
+returns `true` if the first collection can be transformed into the second
 collection by removing zero or more items from the end of the first
 collection.